-Frame Relay Assembler/Disassembler
+Frame Relay assembler/disassembler

 A function that enables a logical port to perform Frame Relay encapsulation/de-encapsulation for HDLC/SDLC-based protocols.
-The FRAD function encapsulates HDLC/SDLC traffic entering a Cascade Frame Relay network and de-encapsulates it upon exiting the network.
+The FRAD function encapsulates HDLC/SDLC traffic entering an Ascend Frame Relay network and de-encapsulates it upon exiting the network.
 This function is restricted to one point-to-point PVC.